project-hadron/discovery-capability/docs/index.rst

 **Project Hadron** offers effective data management, extensive interoperability, improved memory management and hardware optimization.

-As a concept, **Project Hadron** was conceived with a desire to improve the availability of objective relevant data, increase the transparency and traceability of data lineage and facilitate knowledge transfer, retrieval and reuse.
+Within this, **Project Hadron** looks to improve the availability of objective relevant data, increase the transparency and traceability of data lineage and facilitate knowledge transfer, retrieval and reuse.

-At its core **Project Hadron** is a selection of :ref:`capabilities<What are capabilities?>` that represent an encapsulated set of actions that act upon a given set of features or dataset.

 For a more in-depth view of **Project Hadron** read the section on :ref:`Why Project Hadron?` or jump straight to :ref:`Getting Started` once you have :ref:`installed<Installation>` the package.